Top Most Popular Foods in Libya

-Libya borders the Mediterranean Sea to the north, Tunisia and Algeria to the west, Niger and Chad to the south, and Sudan and Egypt to the east; therefore, you will find that a lot of Libyan dishes are similar to the cuisine served in its neighboring North African countries and the Middle East.
+Libya is bordered by the Mediterranean Sea to the north, Tunisia and Algeria to the west, Niger and Chad to the south, and Sudan and Egypt to the east; therefore, you will find that a lot of Libyan dishes are similar to the cuisine served in its neighboring North African countries and the Middle East.

-However, Libya was part of the Ottoman Empire for more than two centuries and an Italian colony, so both the Turkish and Italian cuisines have left their mark on the Libyan cuisine.
+However, Libya was part of the Ottoman Empire for more than two centuries as well as an Italian colony, so both the Turkish and Italian cuisines have left their mark on the Libyan cuisine.

-The Italian Colonial Empire still has a huge impact on the Libyan cuisine.
-For example, one of Libya’s most commonly cooked dishes (Mbkabka) is a pasta dish similar to Italian pasta, with a slight adjustment of flavor to the Libyan taste.
+The Italian Colonial Empire still has a huge impact on Libyan cuisine.
+For example, one of Libya’s most commonly cooked dishes (Mbkabka) is a pasta dish similar to Italian pasta, with a slight adjustment of flavor for Libyan tastes.

-Although the locals like eating out a lot, they are also strongly attached to their traditional cuisines and culture.
-In particular, Fridays are exceptional days that have a holy feeling.
-It’s the first day in the weekend (Friday and Saturday) where Libyans freshen up to go to Friday prayers after having breakfast with the family (usually Fteera, Sfenz or Asida).
+Although the locals enjoy eating out, they are also strongly attached to their traditional Libyan cuisine and culture.
+Friday is a special day with a holy feeling.
+It’s the first day of the weekend (Friday and Saturday) when Libyans freshen up to go to Friday prayers after having breakfast with the family (usually Fteera, Sfenz or Asida).

 1. Couscous (كسكسي)